 Knowing when your baby is telling you she is ready to nurse is important.
 Crying is a baby’s last resort to tell you he is hungry.
-Learning the early feeding cues can help you know when he is hungry and allow you to feed him before he gets upset, which can always make latching on and nursing more challenging.
+Learning the early feeding cues can help you know when she is hungry and allow you to feed her before she gets upset, which can always make latching on and nursing more challenging.
 A new baby nurses for many reasons, not just hunger.
 The world is a brand new place and she has just left the comfort of a mother’s womb where noises were lower, and she was held, comforted, and fed by mom at all times.

 Early feeding cues your baby is hungry include the following:

 - Increased alertness

 - Sucking fists or blanket

 - Rooting – turning head side to side

 You cannot feed your baby too often.
 Frequent nursing encourages a strong milk supply and allows your baby to quickly become more comfortable with it.
 It develops a strong bond and is associated with many positive health outcomes for both mother and baby.